LivelyKernel/subserver-couchdb/README.md

 This is a subserver for life_star.
-See [](https://github.com/LivelyKernel/LivelyKernel/wiki/Subservers).
+See the [subserver documentation](https://github.com/LivelyKernel/LivelyKernel/wiki/Subservers) for more details.

 You can install and start it with